top of page

 When to Reach Out for Help

-Every child develops at their own pace, but it may be time to check in with a Speech-Language Pathologist if your child:
+Every child develops at their own pace.
+However, it may be time to check in with a Speech-Language Pathologist if your child:

 • Has fewer than 50 words by age 2.